functionGHW/JsonTextViewer/README.md

 1. Lines start with '#' as the first non-white space character are comments, these lines will be ignored.
 2. If you don't nedd headers, keep it empty, or just remove it from json.
 3. The type can be one of { text, form, json(application/json) }.
-4. The 'form' support file uploading, by enable the 'file' block.
+4. The 'form' support multiple files uploading, by enable the 'files' block.
 5. For file downloading request(or just want to save the result to a file), set 'SaveAsFile' to true.

 Example for text